Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 4.md

 Yes.
 It really is that simple!
 It is also worth noting that unlike exposed skeletons, optimized skeletons can safely write to bone index 0.
-Often, this bone contains the root motion state, and is not reflected in rendering.
+Often, this bone contains the root motion delta, and is not reflected in rendering.

 ## What’s Next